 Yes.
 We know that a cancer diagnosis affects your loved ones too and we encourage them to seek support.
 They are welcome to call our Breast Care Nurses to answer any questions they may have.

 Your specialist will discuss your individual follow-up plan with you and your GP.
 Generally patients see a doctor regularly for five or more years after cancer treatment finishes.

-Alternatively, if you have been advised of an abnormal mammogram or ultrasound and need to see a breast surgeon, you can call the Cabrini Breast Care Nurses directly on (03) 9508 5550 or (03) 9508 5568.
-They will organise an appointment within three days.
+Alternatively, if you have been advised of an abnormal mammogram or ultrasound, you can call the Cabrini Breast Care Nurses directly on (03) 9508 5550 or (03) 9508 5568 to arrange for an appointment with a breast surgeon.

-If your patient has an abnormal mammogram or ultrasound with a high suspicion of breast cancer, please contact a Cabrini Breast Surgeon to arrange a referral and an urgent appointment.
+If your patient has an abnormal mammogram or ultrasound with a high suspicion of breast cancer, please contact a Cabrini Breast Surgeon to arrange an urgent appointment.